zig13/Agenzig/README.md

 This is a project to build a text-based adventure game engine in Python.
 By engine, I mean that without changing a line of code, a user could create their own interactive adventure which could then be played with the script.
 This is achieved with the ConfigObj module (an improved version of the built-in ConfigEditor module) which allows Python to read human-readable data using the standard .ini file structure.

+This branch is dedicated to the fragmenting by object-orientation of the main script.
+It's placement in a branch is in-line with the drastic overhaul and subsequent reduced stabiltiy this entails.

 In addition I intend to utilise external programs - specifically a graphics viewer and an audio player - to allow adventure writers/creators to include graphical and audio content which will be displayed/played when appropriate to complement the text

 ## Implemented Features

 Scenes are loaded and the prompt is presented so the script is very much useable and will not crash (unless files are missing).
 However features are somewhat limited.
-Making choices, fighting and
-- Basic, sem-random character creation method
+- Basic, semi-random character creation method (alpha.py)
-- Printing scenes (athougth currently scenes can only be changed manually)
+- Printing scenes
 - Printing available choices (that your character meets the requirements for)
+- Making a choice (with limited effects) by typing the exact text of the choice
-- Using inventory items including equipping equipment
+- Using inventory items with effects including equipping equipment and changing the scene
 - Printing character inventory
 - Printing character status (text descriptions of health, fatigue and attributes)
 - Printing character equipmentcan be displayed.